digiovannia/predprey/README.md

 6) Graphs of prey lost to predation over time (.png)
 7) Graphs of prey lost to density over time (.png)

+Alternatively, a user can run the script predprey-single.py, which prints summaries of the information above and displays each plot, corresponding to a simulation based on the default parameters.
+To compare the effects of variation of several parameters on the following outcomes of interest, the script predprey-heatmap.py produces all of the files above for each parameter, plus a set of heatmaps (.png files) for:

+1) Total number of prey that die of predation over the specified number of years
+2) Total number of prey that die of density effects
+3) Fraction of prey that die of predation
+4) Percent of prey in the equilibrium population that are age 0

 ## Assumptions

 1) The rate of predation follows a Type II functional response.
 Future iterations of this program may benefit from the use of other functional response curves according to the particular predator species studied.